Check your publishing platform for the latest technical specifications.

 Make all text legible.

 Same with font selection.
 Thrillers and action titles will have fonts with a dominant feel and weight compared to romance or YA titles.
-You’ll want to be sure all text is readable when the image is a thumbnail as well as full-sized.
+You’ll want to be sure all text is readable when the image is a thumbnail and full-sized.
 A good title will go to waste if no one can read it.

 Select your cover image with care.

 If you choose to use the cover design services built into a publishing platform like CreateSpace or Lulu, opt for an original photo rather than the free stock photos offered.
 These photos are often too generic to benefit your novel and are overused.
 You can purchase a professional image from one of many stock photo sites for just a few dollars.
-You’ll have more choices, giving you a chance to closely match your image to your novel’s tone and theme.
-Always read the fine print, so you purchase the correct licensing level.
+You’ll have more choices, allowing you to closely match your image to your novel’s tone and theme.
+Always read the fine print so you purchase the correct licensing level.

 Resources for stock images: Canva, iStock, CanStock, Adobe Stock, Getty Images.